yguitton/training-material/topics/statistics/tutorials/flexynesis_unsupervised/tutorial.md

 In the first part of this tutorial we will upload processed CITE-seq data from bone marrow tissue.

+All data are in tabular format and they include:

+* ADT (Antibody-Derived Tags which indicates the quantification of cell surface proteins) data
+* RNA expression data
+* Clinical data includes some information about each cell like number of RNAs, genes, ...
+(In next steps we will use the clustering information "**celltype_l2**")

 ## Get data

 > <hands-on-title> Data Upload </hands-on-title>